 WiFi networks provide the convenience of staying connected without a wired Ethernet connection.
 However, WiFi can create security risks, including potential cyberattacks.
 This makes wireless encryption is important.
 These protocols are in place to secure your network and protect your data from hackers.

 When you look at the security settings for your wireless network, the encryption choices available will typically include WPA2 and WPA3.
 These differ in speed, performance, and the level of protection they offer.
 For most users today, WPAe is the best option, as it supports the most secure method of encryption.

 Briefly, here’s how to set up WPA3 or WPA2 security on a CenturyLink modem:

-Let's take a closer look at the different encryption types that you may see in your options.
+Let's compare the two most common, and secure encryption types that you may see in your options.

 Wired Equivalent Privacy (WEP) – This was the first-ever security protocol, used from 1999 to 2004, which makes it the oldest type.
 Though WEP was designed to protect networks, it had poor security and was difficult to configure.
 A WiFi network using WEP today is considered the least secure and should be upgraded or replaced in order to protect your internet activity.

 WiFi Protected Access (WPA) – As an improvement on WEP, WPA was created in 2003, and offers more secure encryption for your WiFi network, but still isn’t considered the best security option.
 Why?
 Some elements of WEP were kept as part of WPA to allow for compatibility with older devices.
 This means WPA has similar vulnerabilities to WEP and can be hacked more easily than its successor, WPA2.